dylan-lomanto/MechaCar_Statistical_Analysis/README.md

 Lot 3 has a p-value of 0.04 and a sample mean of 1496.14.
 Because the p-value is below the significance level of 0.05 there is evidence to support rejecting the null hypothesis.

+## Study Design: MechaCar vs Competition
+Metrics: Lifetime Maintenance Cost (dependent variable) and Purchase Price (dependant variable) Null Hypothesis: MechaCar has similar lifetime maintenance costs vs purchase price than the competition.
+Alternative Hypothesis: MechaCar does not have similar lifetime maintenance costs vs purchase price than the competition.
+Statistical Test: A one-way ANOVA test is the best way to test the means of a single dependent variable across a single dependent variable with multiple groups.
+In the case the groups are the MechaCar population and the competitor populations.
+Data Needed: Purchase price of all MechaCar models, purchase price of comparable competition models, total lifetime maintenance costs for all populations.